softwareguru/airflowsummit-website/content/sessions/2025/11-enhancing-dag-management-with-dms-a-scalable-solution-for-airflow.md

  - /images/sessions/2025/enhancing-dag-management-with-dms.png
 slides:
 video:
+summary: "We introduce the DAG Management Service (DMS), developed to address critical challenges in managing Airflow clusters.
+We will also discuss how DMS streamlines Airflow version upgrades.
+Upgrading from an old Airflow version to the latest requires sequential updates and code modifications for over 10,000 DAGs.
+DMS proposes an efficient upgrade method, reducing dependency on users."
 ---

 In this talk, we will introduce the DAG Management Service (DMS), developed to address critical challenges in managing Airflow clusters.
 With over 10,000 active DAGs, a single Airflow cluster faces scaling limits and noisy neighbor issues, impacting task scheduling SLAs.
 DMS enhances reliability by distributing DAGs across multiple clusters and enforcing proper configurations.